dalibo/pg_activity/README.md

 The password file is preferred since it's more secure (security is deferred to the OS).
 Please avoid password in connection strings at all cost.

+**How to copy/paste the query of focused process?**

+The `y` shortcut will copy the query of focused process to system clipboard using OSC 52 escape sequence.
+This requires the terminal emulator to support this escape sequence and set the clipboard accordingly.
+If so, the copy even works across remote connections (SSH).
+In general, terminal emulators supporting this would use `CTRL+SHIFT+V` to paste from this clipboard.

 # Hacking